YordanGeorgiev/qto/README.md

 ### 5.5.
 Provision and start the qto application
 The bootstrap script will deploy ALL the required Ubuntu 18.04 binaries AND perl modules as well as perform the needed configurations and provisions to enable start of the web server WITHOUT manual configuration.

-    # run the bootstrap script
+    # run the bootstrap script and reload the bash env
     ./qto/src/bash/qto/bootstrap-qto-host-on-ubuntu.sh && source ~/.bash_opts.$(hostname -s)

-    # go to the product instance dir as shown by the script output at the end:
+    # go to the product instance dir as suggested by the script output
-    # this is just example:
+    cat qto/.env && source qto/.env && cd qto/qto.$VERSION.$ENV_TYPE.$USER/

     # ensure application layer consistency, run db ddl's and load data from s3
     ./src/bash/qto/qto.sh -a check-perl-syntax
-    ./src/bash/qto/qto.sh -a run-pgsql-scripts
+    ./src/bash/qto/qto.sh -a run-qto-db-ddl
     ./src/bash/qto/qto.sh -a load-db-data-from-s3

 ### 5.6.
 Access the qto application from the web
 The qto web application is available at the following address http://&lt;&lt;just-copied-IPv4-Public-IP&gt;&gt;:8080

 If you associate a DNS name with this ip you could already use it as well.
+You could run the production version of the app over https ( check the [doc/cheats](doc/cheats/qto-cheat-sheet.sh) for example how-to generate a free ssl cerftificate from Let's encrypt ).